When you use Healthy Bytes and request an eligibility estimate, here's how we get you the summary of benefits.

 Ready For More?

-When you're ready to apply this knowledge and test your skills, check out this post with some sample eligibility check scenarios.
+When you're ready to apply this knowledge and test your skills, check out this post with some sample eligibility estimate scenarios.